-Tyler Tsay is a junior at Williams College and co-founder of The Blueshift Journal.
+Tyler Tsay is the co-founder of The Blueshift Journal.
 His work, both past and upcoming, has been or will be published in The Offing, The Margins: Asian American Writers Workshop, DIAGRAM, Vinyl Poetry and others.
 He is the recipient of the Bullock Poetry Prize, awarded by the Academy of American Poets and judged by Camille Rankine, and is a current staff member at BOAAT Press.

 Eve Nixen, Assistant Program Director